-The Medical Technology Program is designed to provide students with a background in clinical laboratory science theories and methods.
+The medical technology program is designed to provide students with a background in clinical laboratory science theories and methods.
 The skills and experiences in this program will prepare students with competencies necessary to work in a clinical laboratory environment.
 While most graduates are employed in clinical laboratories, other employment opportunities are also available.
-These opportunities include laboratory positions in research, public health, and industry.
+These opportunities include laboratory positions in research, public health and industry.
 Other opportunities include positions as sales or technical representatives with pharmaceutical companies or companies associated with laboratory supplies and/or instrumentation.
 This program also prepares students for graduate and professional schools.

-The Medical Technology Program is accredited by the National Accrediting

-Agency for Clinical Laboratory Sciences (NAACLS), 8410 W. Bryn Mawr Avenue, Suite 670, Chicago, Illinois, 60631-3415.
-NAACLS can be contacted by phone at 773.714.8880, by fax at 773.714.8886, by Internet at http://www.naacls.org, or by E-mail at info@naacls.org.
+The medical technology program is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS), 8410 W. Bryn Mawr Avenue, Suite 670, Chicago, Illinois, 60631-3415.
+NAACLS can be contacted by phone at 773-714-8880, by fax at 773-714-8886, by Internet at www.naacls.org or by E-mail at info@naacls.org.

-The program is organized in a 2 + 2 format, consisting of a two-year pre-professional phase and a two year professional phase.
-The pre-professional phase consists of general preparation in math, science, and liberal arts.
-The professional phase consists of preparation in clinical chemistry, methods of drug analysis, instrumentation, microbiology (bacteriology, parasitology, mycology), hematology, immunology, immunohematology, serology, urinalysis and body fluids, laboratory management and education, and computer based analysis.
-Upon successful completion of the program, students receive the Bachelor of Science in Biology and a certificate of completion of an accredited program in medical technology, and become eligible to take national certification examinations.
+The program is organized in a 2+2 format, consisting of a two-year pre-professional phase and a two year professional phase.
+The pre-professional phase consists of general preparation in math, science and liberal arts.
+The professional phase consists of preparation in clinical chemistry, methods of drug analysis, instrumentation, microbiology (bacteriology, parasitology, mycology), hematology, immunohematology, serology, urinalysis and body fluids, laboratory management and education and computer based analysis.
+Upon successful completion of the program, students receive the Bachelor of Science in biology and a certificate of completion of an accredited program in medical technology and become eligible to take national certification examinations.

-The Medical Technology Program is offered in a traditional on-campus format and an online format.
+The medical technology program is offered in a traditional on-campus format and an online format.
 The online format is a distance learning format designed for certified clinical/medical laboratory technicians who have prior clinical laboratory experience with modern laboratory instrumentation and military laboratory personnel who have completed military medical laboratory specialist school and have laboratory experience with modern clinical laboratory instrumentation.

 Entry into the professional phase of the program involves a formal application by the candidate.
 Enrollment in this phase is limited based on available resources both on campus and in affiliated clinical facilities.
 When the number of qualified applicants exceeds the enrollment capacity, selection will be based on cumulative GPA.
-Application forms and student handbooks are available from the Program Director, Room 208, Moore Hall.
+Application forms and student handbooks are available from the program director, Room 208, Moore Hall.
 The student handbook includes specific criteria for acceptance into the program and essential requirements necessary to complete the program.
 To be eligible for admission to the professional phase, candidates must complete all pre-professional requirements prior to beginning the professional phase of the program.
-Candidates must have a cumulative GPA of 2.0 or higher on a 4-point scale and a minimum grade of C in each science and math course required.
-In addition, candidates must acknowledge their belief that they can achieve the technical standards described in the student handbook for the MT/ CLS program.
+Candidates must have a cumulative GPA of 2.0 or higher, minimum grade of C in all science and math course required.
+Candidates must acknowledge their belief that they can achieve the technical standards described in the student handbook for the MT/CLS program.
 These standards are considered essential for the clinical laboratory profession.

-The last 24 weeks of the traditional on-campus program are spent in clinical practice at an affiliated clinical laboratory.
+The last 26 weeks of the traditional on-campus program are spent in clinical practice at an affiliated clinical laboratory followed by a 2-week comprehensive review session in preporation for national boards.
 The calendar during this period varies significantly from the normal university calendar.
 Students are typically assigned to one clinical facility for the complete 24-week period with courses meeting Monday through Friday during this time.
 Students in the online program complete their clinical experience concurrently with their didactic course work.
 Clinical affiliates include, but are not limited to, the following: